 This love language expresses love with words that build up your partner.
 Verbal compliments don’t have to be complicated; the shortest and simplest praises can be the most effective.

 “You always make me laugh.”

 “I love your hair today.”

-Words mean a lot to a person with this love language.
+Words mean a lot if your partner has this Love Language.
 Compliments and an “I love you” can go a long way.
-On the other side, negative or insulting comments can hurt this person and take longer to forgive than others.
+On the other side, negative or insulting comments can hurt your partner and it could take them longer to forgive than others.

 2: Acts of Service

 All of these things must be done with positivity and with your partner’s ultimate happiness in mind to be considered an expression of love.
 Actions out of obligation and with a negative tone are something else entirely.

 3: Receiving Gifts